o2r-project/api/docs/compendium/view.md

 - `job_id` - Comma-separated list of related job ids to filter by.
 - `user` - Public user identifier to filter by.
-- `start` - List from specific search result onwards.
-1-indexed.
+- `start` - Starting point of the result list. `start - 1` results are skipped.
 Defaults to 1.
 - `limit` - Limits the number of results in the response.
 Defaults to 100.

 ### Error responses for compendium lists